patojoke/get5/Developers-information.md

 Development is performed on linux.
-I currently run Ubuntu 16.04 (earlier 14.04) but you should be all right with most mainstream distros.
+I currently run Ubuntu 18.04 (earlier 14.04 and 16.04) but you should be all right with most mainstream distros (also used Linux Minth 19 Cinnamon).

-NOTE: You need to run 32 bit linux, some of the devtools (e.g. tclkit) unfortunately require this.

 First clone the repo: